FAQs

 P.O.
 Box 262

-• Viroqua is the county seat of Wisconsin’s Vernon County.
+Viroqua is the county seat of Wisconsin’s Vernon County.
 It is a growing tourist destination with no clearly visible visitor information center.
-The unique, historic bathhouse building, when renovated, will function as a community information center and it will welcome visitors to discover all that the area has to offer.
+The unique, historic bathhouse building, when renovated, will not only function as the Viroqua Welcome Center helping everyone discover all that the area has to offer, but will be the home of the Viroqua Chamber.

 By providing community and visitors with more information about what’s here, local businesses and organizations will have increased visibility and a better chance of attracting those people to their shops, services, and other offerings.

-Viroqua is also a central connection point for 50-plus miles of multi-use recreational trails.
-The proposed community information center will function as a trailhead and recreational information center for those who come here to hike, bike and explore a range of activities and attractions.
+Viroqua is also a central connection point for Vernon County’s many outdoor recreational trails.
+The Viroqua Welcome Center will function as a trailhead and recreational information center allowing people to explore a range of activities and attractions.

 The 1936 limestone historic building with 16-inch outer walls and 12-inch inner walls will last decades, if not centuries, according to Preservation Architect, Marc Zettler, who evaluated the building in 2022.
 The restoration and creative use of the historic building, and the welcoming space and information services will speak volumes about the type of community we are.